essif-lab/framework/docs/terms/verifier.md

 ### Functionality

-The purpose of the Verifier component is to support the Data Collector by providing it with a single, simple API that it can use to request and obtain data that it needs to produce a clean transaction form, as well as the results of checking verification proofs (this is also why it is called the ‘verifier’ component).
+The purpose of the Verifier component is to support the Transaction Data Collector by providing it with a single, simple API that it can use to request and obtain data that it needs to produce a clean transaction form, as well as the results of checking verification proofs (this is also why it is called the ‘verifier’ component).

-Typically, the Data Collector would ask the Verifier to provide a credential that it can use to fill in a (coherent set of) field(s) in the transaction form.
+Typically, the Transaction Data Collector would ask the Verifier to provide a credential that it can use to fill in a (coherent set of) field(s) in the transaction form.
 It is realistic to think that credentials from different issuers - trusted by the Verifier’s Owner - can be used for this purpose.
 However, it is also realistic that such credentials will not use the same credential definition - they might well use different schemes to provide such data.
-Therefore, the Data Collector should specify a list of pairs (credential-type, issuer) instances of which could all be used to provide the data it needs - which it can obtain from the Data Collector policy.
+Therefore, the Transaction Data Collector should specify a list of pairs (credential-type, issuer) instances of which could all be used to provide the data it needs - which it can obtain from the Transaction Data Collector policy.

-Then, the Verifier needs to know the address and protocol that it can use to reach a Holder component owned by the Party that its Owner is trying to negotiate the transaction with.
-The Data Collector specifies this as part of the request - and it can do so because it has received the original request, and does all communications channel handling.
+Then, the Verifier needs to know the address and protocol that it can use to reach a Holder component owned by the %%party|party%% that its Owner is trying to negotiate the transaction with.
+The Transaction Data Collector specifies this as part of the request - and it can do so because it has received the original request, and does all %%communication channel|communication-channel%% handling.

 Verifiers are not expected to handle every kind of credential (e.g. VC’s, ABC’s, etc.) that exists, but rather a specific subset.
 For (at least one of) the credential types, the Verifier can construct a so-called presentation request, i.e. a message that is specific for the credential type and/or associated protocol, which it can then send to the Holder’s address.